 The DHI programme can provide grants to Dutch companies preparing to export or invest in foreign markets.
 DHI focuses on small and medium-sized enterprises from the Kingdom of the Netherlands that have an interest to do business abroad.
 SMEs that want to invest, develop a business project or demonstrate their technologies, capital goods or services in a foreign country can apply.
 DHI is a grant programme of the Dutch Ministry of Foreign Affairs and is managed by RVO, the agency of the Government of the Netherlands.

-DHI can subsidize up to 50% of the project budget.
+DHI can subsidize up to 50% of the project budget (60% when applications are implemented in fragile states and focus countries).
 The remainder must be financed by the applicant.
-The minimum grant amount that can be requested is EUR 25,000, so the study or demo project budget must be at least EUR 50,000.
+The minimum grant amount that can be requested is EUR 25,000 so the study or demo project budget must be at least EUR 50,000.
 The maximum grant is EUR 200,000 for demonstration projects, EUR 100,000 for feasibility studies and EUR 100,000 for pre-investment studies.

 DHI focuses on demonstration projects, feasibility studies and pre-investment studies:

 - Demonstration projects to showcase a specific (Dutch) solution (product, technology or service) in the target country, if this is needed to convince potential buyers.
 The DHI grant (max EUR 200,000) is 50% of the demonstration project budget.

 - Feasibility studies to demonstrate the technical or commercial feasibility of your (Dutch) solution to a foreign buyer and help to financially close the investment.
 The feasibility study output typically includes a bankable business plan, on the strength of which the buyer can attract additional financing (e.g. from a bank) to acquire the solution.
 The DHI grant (max EUR 100,000) is 50% of the feasibility study budget.